home-assistant/addons/tellstick/README.md

 ### Option: `devices` (required)

 Add one or more devices entries to the add-on configuration for each device you'd like to add.
-Please note the comma seperator between each device (see example above).
+Please note the comma separator between each device (see example above).

 #### Option: `devices` -> `id` (required)